mistrk7/librarians-balance/README.md

 - Frost Walker  -  Unique to having a special effect on water.

 This is how treasure enchantments remain valuable in a server economy.

-One notable exception is Mending.
-We had Mending at one point, but because of how core it is to game and how difficult the datapack makes obtaining it, it was decided against.

 ## Tweaks to Villager Trades
 Librarian's Balance makes tweaks to basic trading rules, helping to support the custom trade system.